-The science-based criteria and provisions for project selection as proposed by Senate Bill 1013 are necessary but not sufficient to underpin the financial management structure defined in later sections of Senate Bill 1013.
-Additional provisions requiring the explicit evaluation of potential human health and environmental impacts from a financial perspective - deriving expected loss values with a clear understanding of the statistical range of possible outcomes - are needed for each proposed demonstration project.
+In my view, the science-based criteria and provisions for project selection as proposed by Senate Bill 699 are necessary but not sufficient to underpin the financial management structure defined in later sections of the Bill.
+Additional provisions requiring the explicit evaluation of potential human health and environmental impacts from a financial perspective - deriving expected and maximum loss values with a clear understanding of the statistical range of possible outcomes - are needed for each proposed demonstration project.

-The outputs of these evaluations will achieve two objectives.
+The outputs of these evaluations will achieve three objectives.